box/mojito/_docs/guides/open-source-contributors.md

 OS name: "mac os x", version: "10.13.5", arch: "x86_64", family: "mac"
 ```

+### Caused by: java.lang.NoClassDefFoundError: javax/xml/bind/ValidationException

+If you see an error like:

-### `Caused by: java.lang.NoClassDefFoundError: javax/xml/bind/ValidationException`
+`Caused by: java.lang.NoClassDefFoundError: javax/xml/bind/ValidationException`

-You most likely have a wrong version of Java.
+you most likely have a wrong version of Java.
 Java 7 or 8 is required.
 See [Check Java version](#check-java-version)